-Ada was elected major in 1919, and a month later – thanks to the Sex Disqualification Removal Act – was sworn in as a magistrate, becoming the first woman ever to serve on an English bench.
+Summers was elected mayor in November 1919, serving for two years, through which she was an ex officio Justice of the Peace, becoming the first woman to hold the post in the England on 31 December 1919, only one week after the enactment of the Sex Disqualification (Removal) Act 1919.
 She stated her intent to sit on the bench often, because “there were so many women and children coming before the courts who could be more easily understood by women than by men”.

-In 1920, when an Act of parliament was passed allowing women to actually perform the duties of a magistrate, Ada was appointed as Justice of the Peace.
-That her appointments to such prominent positions were so immediate is testament to the high esteem in which she was held, transcending the gender binary to take up positions of power previously made utterly alien to the female sex.
+The following year, when an Act of Parliament was passed allowing women to perform the duties of a magistrate, she was appointed a Justice of the Peace in her own right, becoming the first woman in Britain to hold the position.
+That her appointments to such prominent positions were so immediate is testament to the high esteem in which she was held.